rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 println!("The secret number is: {}", secret_number);
 ```

-We use the `rand::thread_rng()` function to get a copy of the random number
+`rand::thread_rng()` is a function that will give us the particular random
-generator local to the particular thread of execution we’re in.
-By
-using `use rand::Rng` above, we've made the random number generator
+number generator that we're going to use: one that is local to our current
+thread of execution and seeded by the operating system.
+Next, we call the
-`gen_range()` method from the `rand` crate available.
-This method takes two
+`gen_range()` method on our random number generator.
+This method is one that is
+defined by the Rng trait that we brought into scope with the `use rand::Rng`
-numbers as arguments
+statement above. `gen_range()` takes two numbers as arguments and generates a
-and generates a random number between them.
-It’s inclusive on the lower bound
+random number between them.
+It’s inclusive on the lower bound but exclusive on
-but exclusive on the upper bound, so we need `1` and `101` to ask for a number
+the upper bound, so we need `1` and `101` to ask for a number ranging from one
-ranging from one to a hundred.
+to a hundred.

+Knowing what traits to import and what functions and methods to use from a
+crate isn't something that you'll just *know*.
+Instructions for using a crate
+are in each crate's documentation.
+Another neat feature of Cargo is that you
+can run the `cargo doc --open` command to build documentation provided by all
+of your dependencies locally and then open it in your browser.
+If you're
+interested in other functionality in the `rand` crate, for example, run `cargo
+doc --open` then click on "rand" in the sidebar on the left.

-The second line prints out the secret number.
-This is useful while
+The second line that we added to our code prints out the secret number.
+This is
-we’re developing our program to let us easily test it out, but we’ll be
+useful while we’re developing our program to let us easily test it out, but
-deleting it for the final version.
-It’s not much of a game if it prints out
+we’ll be deleting it for the final version.
+It’s not much of a game if it
-the answer when you start it up!
+prints out the answer when you start it up!

 Try running our new program a few times: